-Soil moisture levels were assessed throughout the mitigation areas during the Plant Establishment Period and horticultural monitoring visits.
+Soil moisture levels were assessed throughout the mitigation areas during the horticultural monitoring visits.
 Soil moisture depth was typically determined using a handheld garden trowel to dig below the surface.
 In addition to assessing soil moisture, irrigation lines were inspected for functionality.
-Minor issues with the irrigation system, including misplaced emitters, animal damage to the irrigation line, and vandalism were observed during Year 3.
+Minor issues with the irrigation system, including misplaced emitters, animal damage to the irrigation line, and vandalism were observed during Year 4.
 These issues were immediately brought to the attention of Natures Image and Gothic and were resolved in a timely manner.
+Irrigation for the Phase 2 mitigation areas was terminated in May 2024.
 Soil moisture depth varied throughout the year and provided insight into the water-holding capacity of the soil.
 Soils in the mitigation areas were draining sufficiently, but some areas drained more slowly than others.